zestia/hubrelease/README.md

 - All other issues are **excluded**
 - Pull requests

-### Generate First Release
+### Generating an Initial Release

 This will generate the very first release for a repository, you skip the `--prev` option and specify `--init` instead:

-    hubrelease --repo zestia/hubrelease --init --new v0.0.1 --token $GITHUB_API_TOKEN
+    hubrelease --repo zestia/hubrelease --token $GITHUB_API_TOKEN --init --new v0.0.1

-### Generate With Master

-This will generate a new release notes between the given tag ref and `master`:

-    hubrelease --repo zestia/hubrelease --prev v0.1.0 --master --token $GITHUB_API_TOKEN

-This will always output the release note.

-### Generate New Release
+### Generating a New Release

 This will generate a new release after the first:

     hubrelease --repo zestia/hubrelease --prev v0.1.0 --new v0.2.0 --token $GITHUB_API_TOKEN

 This will either create a new release or update an existing release.

+### Generating Release Notes for Master

+This will generate a new release notes between the given tag ref and `master`:

+    hubrelease --repo zestia/hubrelease --token $GITHUB_API_TOKEN --prev v0.1.0 --master

+This will always output the release notes, and never create/update releases on GitHub.

+### Generating Release Notes for a Branch

+This will generate a new release notes between the given tag ref and the branch:

+    hubrelease --repo zestia/hubrelease --token $GITHUB_API_TOKEN --prev v0.1.0 --branch my-feature

+This will always output the release notes, and never create/update releases on GitHub.

+### Labels

+If you specify any number of labels, the issues/commits marked with those labels will include them in the release notes.

+### Attachments

+If you specify any number of attachments, they will be uploaded and included in the release.

+### Reverts

+If you specify to include reverts, this will include any commits starting with "Revert" in the release notes.

+### Watched Files

+If you specify any number of files to watch, any changes to those files in the range of the commits will be included at the end of the release.
+It will list each commit they changed, with the most recent first

 ## Contribute